andrew-1/toy-sonos-web-controller/README.md

 ```
 git clone https://github.com/andrew-1/toy-sonos-web-controller.git toy-sonos-web-controller
 cd toy-sonos-web-controller
+npm run build
 python3.9 -m venv env
 source env/bin/activate
 pip install -r requirements.txt
 python server.py
 ```

+The above assumes that you have node installed and python3.9.

 ## How to use it